Member Organizations

 Regulation of Accountancy Profession

-In addition, the Ordinance No. 45-2138 of 1945, supplemented by the Decree No 2012-432 of 30 March 2012 and the Order of 19 January 2022 approving the internal rules of procedure of the OEC, authorizes the Regional Disciplinary Chambers, which are legally independent from the CNOEC, to investigate and discipline chartered accountants.
-The Regional Disciplinary Chambers are fully integrated into the French judicial system.
-The Regional Disciplinary Chambers undertake discipline and investigation for CNOEC members.
-CNOEC members may appeal decisions before the National Disciplinary Chamber.
-The appeal to the decisions of the National Disciplinary chamber takes place before the Supreme Court (Conseil d’Etat).
+Investigative and disciplinary arrangements for chartered accountants are established by Ordinance No. 45-2138 of 1945, supplemented by Decree No. 2012-432 of 2012 and the Order of 19 January 2022 approving the internal rules of procedure of the Ordre des experts-comptables.
+The Regional Disciplinary Chambers, which are legally independent from CNOEC and integrated into the French judicial system, are responsible for the investigation and discipline of members.
+Appeals may be made to the National Disciplinary Chamber and subsequently to the Conseil d’État.

 -